 Vertical Diversification is one of the crucial diversification and expansion strategy.
 In this, a firm expands either in the forward or backward direction.
 Basically, under this diversification, a firm tries to make its presence in the supply chain, either by taking over a supplier or the customer, or both.
 Another name for this type of diversification is vertical integration.

-A supply chain consists of several processes, including buying raw materials, converting raw materials into a product, assembling, transporting and sale.
+A supply chain consists of several processes, including buying raw materials, converting raw materials into a product, assembling, transporting, and sale.
 Usually, one firm performs one process in a supply chain, but if a firm takes on more roles in the supply chain, then it is said to be using vertical diversification.

 For example, a soda maker can vertically diversify by acquiring aluminum makes or a firm that installs and maintains vending machines.
-The primary objective in using this strategy is to lower dependence on the supplier, boost revenue, cut costs and raise profit.
+The primary objective of using this strategy is to lower dependence on the supplier, boost revenue, cut costs and raise profit.